 Biography of Douglas Engelbart

-Douglas Carl Engelbart was born on 30th of January, 1925, in the U.S. state of Oregon to Carl Louis Engelbart (German descent) and Gladys Charlotte Amelia Munson Engelbart (Norwegian and Swedish descent).
+Douglas Carl Engelbart was born on 30 January, 1925, in the U.S. state of Oregon to Carl Louis Engelbart (German descent) and Gladys Charlotte Amelia Munson Engelbart (Norwegian and Swedish descent).
 He was the middle of three children, with a sister Dorianne (3 years older), and a brother David (14 months younger).

 They lived in Portland in his early years, and moved to small farmstead in the countryside near Portland to a place, called Johnson Creek, when he was 9 or 10, after the death of his father.
 Douglas graduated from Portland's Franklin High School in 1942 and went on to study Electrical Engineering at Oregon State University.